niklasberlin/convention-signs/README.md

 # convention-signs
 small webbased tool to generate signs for juggling conventions.
-Build for the EJC2023 in Lublin

 PDF generation in based on the tcpdf library https://tcpdf.org/